coding-blocks/blog.codingblocks.com/_posts/2016-11-19-the-3-dots-that-brings-a-bit-of-java-to-javascript.md

 description: "Rest and Spread in ECMAScript6"
 headline: "The 3 dots that brings a bit of Java to Javascript"
 modified: 2016-11-19 19:57:14 +0530
-category: [Javascript, "Development tips", Web]
+category: [Javascript, "Development Tips", Web]
 tags: [javascript, es6, varargs, java, ecmascript]
 feature-img:
 mathjax: